Do you have a Tax Debt?

 Garnishee Notices and the ATO

-The ATO have a range of powers including issuing a Garnishee Notice to your bank without your knowledge and to customers with a direction that they pay the ATO the amounts they owe you.
+The ATO has power to issue a Garnishee Notice to your bank or to people that owe you money with a direction that they pay the ATO the amounts owed to you.

 A Garnishee Notice can: